Chatter-Laravel/core/README.md

 # Chatter - Laravel Forum Package

 This is a Vue + Tailwind CSS + Laravel (PWA) forum package.
 Chatter is a single page application to create forums on Laravel applications with ease.
+It was tested on Laravel 5.8 without any problem, as per the [roadmap](https://github.com/Chatter-Laravel/core#roadmap) we need to check the compatibility with Laravel 6.

-This package is inspired on the [thedevdojo/chatter](https://github.com/thedevdojo/chatter) package
+*This package is inspired on the [thedevdojo/chatter](https://github.com/thedevdojo/chatter) package*

 ## Installation